synergycodes/ng-diagram/apps/docs/src/content/docs/api/Components/NgDiagramComponent.md

 > **selectionMoved**: `EventEmitter`\<[`SelectionMovedEvent`](/docs/api/types/selectionmovedevent/)\>

-Event emitted when selected nodes are moved
+Event emitted when selected nodes are moved within the diagram.

-It carries information about the moved nodes and their new positions
+This event fires when the user moves nodes manually by dragging or programmatically using the `NgDiagramNodeService.moveNodesBy()` method.

 ***